-COVID-19 has and continues to have a significant impact on our lives, especially upon the ways in which we understand the worlds in which we live.
+COVID-19 continues to have a significant impact on our lives, especially on the ways in which we understand the worlds in which we live.

-Just like the “sneeze of life”, we have found ourselves emerging into new realities and understandings of what is important.
-Much of what we held before no longer seems relevant or as meaningful.
+Just like the “sneeze of life”, we find ourselves emerging into new realities and understandings of what is important.
+Much of what we held no longer seems relevant or as meaningful.

-This gathering is open not only to the Edmund Rice Network in Aotearoa – New Zealand, but also to anyone else who wants to join such conversations, listen to challenging keynote speakers, participate in engaging workshop discussions, build networks, or gain valuable insights to take back home.
+This gathering is open to the Edmund Rice Network in Aotearoa – New Zealand and to anyone else who wants to join such conversations, listen to challenging keynote speakers, participate in engaging workshop discussions, build networks and gain valuable insights to take back home.

 Saturday 10th September 2022 9:00 am – 5:30 pm

 AND Sunday 11th September 2022 9:00 am – 12:30 pm